d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 :end_tab:

 :begin_tab:`pytorch`
-Next, we define an auxiliary function to facilitate reading the image and applying image augmentation.
+Next, we [**define an auxiliary function to facilitate reading the image and applying image augmentation**].
 The `transform` argument provided by PyTorch's dataset applies augmentation to transform the images.
 For